C-Undritz/Community-Treats/README.md

 5) Pagination was attempted during the project was implemented with partial success (see TESTING.md).
 However there were issues with it related to the free text and category search which were not able to be solved and was therefore removed.
 It is planned for future development to implement pagination functionality.

 6) The cooking images are added to be displayed with the recipe by the user pasting a URL into the relevant inpur field on the add recipe form.
 It is planned for an image upload functionality (such as that offered by Cloudinary) will be implemented in the future.

+7) Improve the lighthouse scores returned by acting on the feedback recommendations.

 ---
 ># **DEVELOPMENT AND DEPLOYMENT**